-The Freedom of Information Act 1992 (FOI Act) that came into effect on 1 November 1993, created a general right of access to documents held by state and local government agencies.
-The FOI Act requires agencies to make available, details about the kind of information they hold and enables persons to ensure that personal information held by government agencies about them is "accurate, complete, up to date and not misleading".
+The Freedom of Information Act 1992 (FOI Act), which came into effect on 1 November 1993, created a general right of access to documents held by State and Local Government agencies.
+The FOI Act requires agencies to make available details about the kind of information they hold and enables persons to ensure that personal information held by government agencies about them is ‘accurate, complete, up to date and not misleading’.

-It is the aim of the Department of the Premier and Cabinet (DPC) to make information available promptly, at the least possible cost and wherever possible documents will be provided outside the freedom of information (FOI) process.
+It is the aim of the Department of the Premier and Cabinet to make documents available promptly, at the least possible cost and wherever possible documents will be provided outside the FOI process.

 Receipt of FOI applications